Introduction

 To do all this, it’s vital for us to understand the barriers many patients face accessing the treatment and care they need.

-That’s why we’re conducting research to help us further our understanding of equity of access.
-As the Secretariat for the All-Party Parliamentary Group (APPG) on Stem Cell Transplantation, we’ve launched an inquiry into the barriers different patients face because of their background.
+That’s why we conducted research to help us further our understanding of equity of access.
+As the Secretariat for the All-Party Parliamentary Group (APPG) on Stem Cell Transplantation and Advanced Cellular Therapies, we held an inquiry into the barriers different patients face because of their background.
 Among other factors, this includes their ethnicity, socio-economic status and where they live in the country.

 Our Policy and Public Affairs team works with the National Institute for Clinical Excellence (NICE), which is responsible for providing guidance on treatments and health technologies for the NHS.